THICConPump/THICC/README.md

 ## Disclaimer
 This software is in beta and interacts with live Solana programs to move real funds.
 Use at your own risk.
+NOTE: You will need a system process manager in order to run this software, e.g. systemd, PM2